DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

 * HyperVReplicaAzureEnableProtectionInput `object`: Azure specific enable protection input.
   * disksToInclude `array`: The list of VHD IDs of disks to be protected.
     * items `string`
-  * enableRDPOnTargetOption `string`: The selected option to enable RDP\SSH on target vm after failover.
+  * enableRdpOnTargetOption `string`: The selected option to enable RDP\SSH on target vm after failover.
 String value of {SrsDataContract.EnableRDPOnTargetOption} enum.
   * hvHostVmId `string`: The Hyper-V host Vm Id.
   * logStorageAccountId `string`: The storage account to be used for logging during replication.
   * osType `string`: The OS type associated with vm.